gdsge/gdsge/README.md

 ## The GDSGE Toolbox

 GDSGE is a toolbox that solves nonlinear Dynamic Stochastic General Equilibrium (DSGE) models with a global method based on the Simultaneous Transition and Policy Function Iteration (STPFI) algorithm introduced in [Cao, Luo, and Nie (2020)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3569013).
 It allows users to define economic models in compact and intuitive scripts, called gmod files (gmod stands for global model).
-It parses the script into dynamic libraries which implement the actual computations (policy function iterations and Monte Carlo simulations) efficiently in C++, and provides a convenient MATLAB interface to researchers.
+It parses the scripts into dynamic libraries which implement the actual computations (policy function iterations and Monte Carlo simulations) efficiently in C++, and provides a convenient MATLAB interface to researchers.

 The toolbox can be used to solve models in macroeconomics, international finance, asset pricing, and related fields.